 With many and diverse Companies - grouped as a centralised, planned economy under communism as TOS - Czechoslovakian industry produced a huge variety of industrial products and machine tools.
 Building on a well-established and successful pre-WW2 industrial base, by the 1970s machine tools were an important part of the country's economy and included miniature precision, toolroom, production, vertical and capstan lathes; giant planers, shapers, presses, horizontal borers, grinding machines, tool and cutter grinders, milling machines, gear cutters, rotary tables and drills.

-From Wikipedia: … because of large social purges, so many workers were dismissed from established professions in such purges that they often had to be replaced by hastily trained younger workers free of questionable class origins.
+From Wikipedia: … because of large social purges, so many workers were dismissed from established professions in numbers that they often had to be replaced by hastily trained younger workers free of questionable class origins.
 A Czechoslovakian noted:

 Like the rest of the Eastern Bloc, Czechoslovakia effectively missed the information and electronics revolution of the 1970s and 1980s and the party-state planned system ended up collapsing under the weight of accumulated economic inefficiencies …

-Short story: John, the friend of a friend, made several visits to Czechoslovakia several in the 1970s, taking test equipment related motor vehicle emissions regulations.
-Followed everywhere at first by the secret police, he became friends with one of the Skoda lab technicians who invited him home.
-Upon entering the ground floor of a 30-story block of flat his friend asked if he could help carry up to the 12th floor - the lift had never worked - one of several TVs piled up at the bottom of the stair well.
-The flat, it turned out, was pretty much full of TV sets being converted to receive West German TV.
+Short story: John, the friend of a friend, made several visits to Czechoslovakia in the 1970s, taking test equipment to help Skoda Cars comply with forthcoming emissions regulations.
+Followed everywhere at first by the secret police, he became friends with one of the Skoda lab technicians - who eventually invited him home.
+Upon entering the ground floor of a 30-story block of flats, his friend asked if he could help carry up to the 12th floor - the lift had never worked - one of several TVs piled up in stair well.
+The flat, it turned out, was pretty much full of TV sets, all being converted to receive West German programmes as the "home" sets were tuned to just the one station run, of course, by the communists.
 Unfortunately, as a lack of parts was hampering progress, on John's next visit, a large suitcase of scrap electronic components accompanied him.
-Upon seeing this cornucopia of scrap, the new friend exclaimed, "Where did you get all that!"
+Upon seeing this cornucopia of worthless bits, the new friend exclaimed, "Where did you get all that!"